Richard J. Egan: Ireland

 Following significant fundraising for George W. Bush's 2000 presidential campaign, Egan was one of 19 Bush Pioneers to become an ambassador; his sons Christopher and Michael were also Pioneers.

 Egan retired from EMC on January 17, 2001, becoming Chairman Emeritus, in order to accept an appointment by President Bush to serve as the US ambassador to Ireland.
 After confirmation by the Senate, he presented his credentials to President of Ireland Mary McAleese on September 10, 2001.
 He had the official title of Ambassador Extraordinary and Plenipotentiary, and served in the role until January 31, 2003.

 Recognition

 In 1994, Inc. magazine named Egan "Master Entrepreneur of the Year."
 He also received the Medal of Honor Society's Patriot Award, the Jewish National Fund Tree of Life Award, and was one of Irish America magazine's "Top 100".
 Egan received honorary degrees from Northeastern University, New England Institute of Technology, and the University of Ulster.

 Death

-Egan committed suicide at his Boston residence on August 28, 2009, aged 73, while suffering from Stage IV terminal lung cancer.
+Egan died by suicide at his Boston residence on August 28, 2009, aged 73, while suffering from terminal lung cancer.
 According to his family, he also suffered from emphysema and diabetes.
 He was survived by his wife, Maureen, and their five children.